SOS Children's Village Tianjin

 In 1991, China signed the UN Convention on the Rights of the Child, and has since launched several programs to improve the lives of children.
 With China's economy opening up to the West and more and more people migrating to the Tianjin area, the need for our work in the area became increasingly evident.
 SOS Children's Village Tianjin is based on the eastern outskirts of the city, in the district of Hedong.

 Siblings having fun together (photo: SOS archives)

-SOS Children's Villages provides different kinds of assistance to the local population: support to vulnerable families and children in crisis situations, day-care for pre-schoolers, and loving homes for children and young people who have lost parental care.
-Our organisation works closely with families in the neighbourhood so that they can stay together.
+SOS Children's Villages provides different kinds of assistance to the local population: support to vulnerable families and children in crisis situations, day-care for preschoolers, and loving homes for children and young people who have lost parental care.
+Our organization works closely with families in the neighborhood so that they can stay together.
 In collaboration with local agencies we ensure that children have access to essential educational, health and nutritional services.
-We provide neighbouring families with medical treatment, counselling and we also support the community according to their needs.
-Our SOS Social Centre has a gym, library, computer room and seminar rooms which can be used for activities that will build the skills of the local population.
+We provide neighboring families with medical treatment, counselling, and we also support the community according to their needs.
+Our SOS Social Center has a gym, library, computer room and seminar rooms which can be used for activities that will build the skills of the local population.